cmeresearch/tacoquest/Concepts.md

 # Concept File

-This file is just a list of ideas for new recipes.
+A list of ideas for new recipes, or modifications to existing recipes

+**New Recipes**
-* Cider chicken
+* Cider lime chicken

+**Modifications and Future Directions**
+* Experiment with various dried chiles like ancho or guajillo